North Carolina Community Foundation

 New Bern, NC 28564-3411

-Kim provides staff support to affiliate community foundation boards in the Coastal Plain south region.
-Her responsibilities include supporting affiliate foundation boards’ community leadership initiatives, reaching out to donors and fund holders in these counties and helping affiliates develop new funds.
-Kim worked in banking for 10 years and also worked in sales and marketing before joining the foundation in 2012.
-She is a founding member of the Colonial Capital Club, a regional director of the Meredith College Alumnae Board, a member of the Craven County Chamber of Commerce and attends Garber United Methodist Church.
-She is originally from Chocowinity, N.C., and has a bachelor's degree in business administration from Meredith College.
-In her free time, Kim enjoys jogging, gardening, reading and boating.
+Kim provides leadership for seven affiliate foundations in the Coastal Plain South region.
+She supports the affiliate’s work in developing strong boards, promoting philanthropy, conducting grantmaking, and serving as community leaders.
+She builds relationships with fundholders and helps develop new funds, administers scholarships, and provides assistance to NCCF’s women’s giving programs.
+She worked in banking for 10 years and also worked in sales and marketing before joining the foundation in 2012.
+She is a founding member of the Colonial Capital Club, an active member of the regional Meredith College Alumnae Board, a member of the Craven County Chamber of Commerce and a member of Garber United Methodist Church.
+She is originally from Chocowinity, N.C., and has a bachelor's degree (B.S.) in business administration and a bachelor of art degree (B.A.) in Home Economics from Meredith College.
+In her free time, Kim enjoys gardening, running, playing bridge and boating.